-More than a decade after Vodafone Group Plc (VOD) started a U.S. mobile-phone partnership with Verizon Communications Inc. (VZ), payments from the venture are still uncertain and investors’ patience is wearing thin.
+More than a decade after Vodafone Group Plc (VOD) started a U.S. mobile-phone partnership with Verizon Communications Inc. (VZ:US), payments from the venture are still uncertain and investors’ patience is wearing thin.

 A year ago, Verizon Wireless announced a $10 billion dividend, the first payout since 2005.
 The venture’s board is set to decide on the size of this year’s payout as early as this week, said two people with knowledge of the matter, asking not to be identified as the discussions are private.

 “The uncertainty generated by not having a regular dividend policy from Verizon Wireless is very annoying,” said Peter Braendle, who helps manage about $55 billion at Zurich- based Swisscanto Asset Management, including Vodafone shares.
 “Dividends were and still are very important to attract new investors, especially for Vodafone, amid such a challenging economic environment.”

 The need for Vodafone, which owns 45 percent of Verizon Wireless, to negotiate a payment each year from the largest U.S. mobile operator is fanning discontent among investors at a time when the Newbury, England-based company faces the threat of a $3.6 billion tax bill in India and is poised to report a slowdown in revenue growth this week.

 Vodafone Chief Financial Officer Andy Halford said in May that a dividend should come in “hopefully on a reasonably regular basis.”
 The same month, Chief Executive Officer Vittorio Colao called the U.S. dividend a “luxury problem with Verizon paying all this cash.”